fisheryv/stewart-calculus-solution-book/docs/ch1/section4/Problem4.md

 <div class="alert alert-warning" role="alert">
 <h4 class="alert-heading">Problem 4</h4>

-Use the Laws of Exponents to rewrite and simplify each expression.

 1. How is the number $e$ defined?

 2. What is an approximate value for $e$?